- Construction Law

-Sam Jones is an Attorney and Vice President at Shuttleworth & Ingersoll, PLC.
+Sam Jones is an Attorney and Senior Vice President at Shuttleworth & Ingersoll, PLC.
 Sam tries cases to judges and juries.
 Sam represents individuals and businesses that are forced to go to court to protect their interests.
 As fewer and fewer cases actually go to trial, Sam has been privileged to develop a courtroom practice.

 Sam represents a wide range of clients including multiple Fortune 50 Corporations, small businesses, professional service providers (doctors, lawyers, accountants, engineers, etc.), and individuals.
 Sam enjoys working with anyone who has been forced to go to Court to defend their rights.